graemephi/imgur-uploader/README.md

 # Changelog

+Version 2.4.1: Fix bug in oauth flow that made some people unable to authenticate with imgur.

 Version 2.4: Update to Manifest V3.
 Fix capture area bug when the browser's default zoom level was not 1.0, caused by incorrectly applying a zoom correction factor when the browser had already applied that correction for us.